-The is the fifth Statement of Licensing Policy (to be referred to in this document as the Licensing Policy or Policy) produced by Tendring District Council under the Licensing Act 2003, as amended.
-Since the original adoption of the policy statement the Act has been amended.
+This is the is the fifth Statement of Licensing Policy (to be referred to in this document as the Licensing Policy or Policy) produced by Tendring District Council under the Licensing Act 2003 ('the 2003 Act'), as amended.
+Since the original adoption of the policy statement it has been amended to reflect the changes in the law, guidance and the circumstances in the District.

 For example, the amendments have expanded the list of responsible authorities; allowed the imposition of additional mandatory conditions; removed the requirement for certain community premises to have a designated premises supervisor; provided a simplified procedure for minor variations to a premises licence or club premises certificate; provided a summary review procedure in cases of serious crime and disorder; provided new offences and powers in relation to underage sales, empowered local authorities to make early morning alcohol restriction orders; impose a Late Night Levy on premises open after midnight; implemented changes imposed by the Live Music Act, 2012; extended the rights of those who can make representations with regards to both applications and reviews; reduced the evidential burden on licensing authorities in regards to the promotion of the licensing objectives from "necessary" to "appropriate"; amended the limits and requirements of Temporary Event Notices and further de-regulated live music, recorded music and other entertainments.
-The Licensing Authority is also permitted to re-adopt its policy for dealing with matters under the Licensing Act 2003 every five years, instead of three under changes made by the Government under the Police Reform and Social Responsibility Act 2011.
+The term between adoption by the Licensing Authority of a revised Statement of Licensing Policy has also been extended from the original three years to every five years..

-This fifth policy statement will come into effect from 2022 and sets out the general approach the Authority will be taking when making licensing decisions during the next five year period up to 2027.
-The Policy will be subject to public consultation and scrutiny before its adoption and publication by the Council.
-It is however proposed that any future legislative changes to the Licensing Act during the five years up to 2027 will be amended in the policy under delegated authority and it is unlikely to be subjected to further public consultation or comment as a result.
+This fifth policy statement will come into effect from 1 October 2022 and sets out the general approach the Authority will be taking when making licensing decisions during the next five year period up to 30 September 2027.
+The Policy has been the subject of public consultation before its adoption and publication by the Council.

 This Policy therefore explains how the Council, acting in its capacity as the Licensing Authority, will seek to balance increased leisure opportunities with the protection that local residents, businesses, visitors to the District and local communities need and expect.
-References in this Statement of Licensing Policy to the Licensing Act 2003 are references to the Act as amended.
+References in this Statement of Licensing Policy to the Licensing Act 2003 are references to the 2003 Act as amended.

 The Council (as the Licensing Authority) recognises its key role in dealing with alcohol related crime and disorder and anti-social behaviour issues and by working closely with our partner organisations such as the Police to promote the licensing objectives, it has achieved some notable successes in this area and will continue to work to do so.
 Therefore while it is entirely accepted that the majority of the public are well behaved and consume alcohol responsibly, and that most licensed premises sell or supply alcohol in a responsible way, we must not let a minority of badly behaved and inconsiderate individuals spoil life for the majority.
-Tendring District Council, Essex Police and our partner agencies on the Corporate Enforcement Group are committed to working in partnership to provide an integrated and responsive approach to licensing.
+Tendring District Council, Essex Police and our partner agencies are committed to working in partnership to provide an integrated and responsive approach to licensing.
+Within the Council, in an effort to ensure best practice is followed in enforcement matters and to avoid unnecessary duplication of effort, the licensing team is represented on its Corporate Enforcement Group.